Revisiting the de Rham-Witt complex

-As a result, we deduce an analog of the Berthelot-Ogus isogeny theorem for $\W\Omega^*_R$.
-Our second application concerns integral $p$-adic Hodge theory: in \S \ref{cryscompsec}, we apply the universal property of saturated de Rham-Witt complexes to give a relatively simple construction of the crystalline comparison map for the $A\Omega$-complexes introduced in \cite{BMS}.
+formed in the $p$-complete derived category $\widehat{D( \Z)}_p$.
+As a result, we deduce an analog of the Berthelot--Ogus isogeny theorem for $\W\Omega^*_R$ (Corollary~\ref{FrobSatdRWIsogeny}).
+Our second application concerns integral $p$-adic Hodge theory: in \S \ref{cryscompsec}, we apply the universal property of saturated de~Rham--Witt complexes to give a relatively simple construction of the crystalline comparison map for the $A\Omega$-complexes introduced in \cite{BMS}.

-\begin{remark} One particularly striking feature of the de Rham-Witt complex $W \Omega^{\ast}_{R}$ is that it provides a cochain-level model for the cup product on crystalline cohomology, where the associativity and (graded)-commutativity are visible at the level of cochains: that is, $W \Omega^{\ast}_{R}$ is a commutative differential graded algebra.
+\begin{remark} One particularly striking feature of the de~Rham--Witt complex $W \Omega^{\ast}_{R}$ is that it provides a cochain-level model for the cup product on crystalline cohomology, where the associativity and (graded)-commutativity are visible at the level of cochains: that is, $W \Omega^{\ast}_{R}$ is a commutative differential graded algebra.
 From a homotopy-theoretic point of view, this is a very strong condition.
-For example, there is no analogous realization for the $\F_{\ell}$-{\etale} cohomology of algebraic varieties (or for the singular cohomology of topological spaces), due to the potential existence of nontrivial Steenrod operations. \end{remark}
+For example, there can be no analogous realization for the $\F_{\ell}$-{\etale} cohomology of algebraic varieties (or for the singular cohomology of topological spaces), due to the existence of nontrivial Steenrod operations. \end{remark}